esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 - Multi-tile :class:`~ESMF.api.grid.Grid` support is limited to cubed-sphere grids created on 6 processors.
 A cubed-sphere grid can be created on any number of processors, but only when it is created on 6 processors will the coordinates be retrievable for the entire object.
+A :class:`~ESMF.api.field.Field` created from a cubed-sphere :class:`~ESMF.api.grid.Grid` cannot be written to file in parallel.
 - There is no ``FieldBundle`` class, only single :class:`Fields <ESMF.api.field.Field>`.

 Testing related: